 Quilloin v.
 Walcott - 434 U.S. 246, 98 S. Ct.
 549 (1978)

 The relationship between parent and child is constitutionally protected.
 It is cardinal that the custody, care and nurture of the child reside first in the parents, whose primary function and freedom include preparation for obligations the state can neither supply nor hinder.
 And it is now firmly established that freedom of personal choice in matters of family life is one of the liberties protected by the Due Process Clause of the Fourteenth Amendment.

-In response to a husband's petition to adopt his wife's illegitimate son, who had been continuously in her custody for eleven years, the child's father filed in the Superior Court of Fulton County, Georgia, a petition for legitimation and objections to the adoption despite Georgia statutes requiring only the mother's consent for the adoption of an illegitimate child unless the father has legitimized the child.
-On the other hand, adoption of a legitimate child under Georgia statutes requires the consent of both living parents, including those divorced or separated, unless the parent has been adjudged unfit or has voluntarily surrendered his rights in the child.
+In response to a husband's petition to adopt his wife's illegitimate son, who had been continuously in her custody for eleven years, the child's biological father filed a petition for legitimation and objections to the adoption despite Georgia statutes requiring only the mother's consent for the adoption of an illegitimate child unless the father had legitimized the child.
+On the other hand, adoption of a legitimate child under Georgia statutes required the consent of both living parents, including those divorced or separated, unless the parent had been adjudged unfit or had voluntarily surrendered his rights in the child.
 After a hearing on the father's legitimation request and objections that the Georgia statutes, as applied to his case, violated the due process and equal protection clauses of the Fourteenth Amendment, the trial court granted the adoption on the ground that it was in the best interests of the child and rejected the father's constitutional claims.
 On appeal, the Supreme Court of Georgia affirmed.

 Did Georgia Statutes violate due process and equal protection of the law?